Izabela88/walkers-website/README.md

     - Clear and concise information on how to use the website.
     - Details for the pet sitter.
     - Forms where user input is required.
-    - Engaging text and headings throughout to introduce main sections of the website.
+    - Engaging text and headings throughout to introduce the website's main sections.
     - Icons for interactive and visual elements.
-    - Background images to provide visually appealing and engaging interface.
+    - Background images to provide a visually appealing and engaging interface.

   - #### **Constraints**
     - Technical skills: The developer is still learning Python and is new to Django Framework, which may impact the successful implementation of the planned features.